pingcap/tidb/docs/design/2022-03-16-functional-dependency.md

 #### How to store function dependency

-Generally speaking, functional dependencies store the relationship between columns.
+Generally speaking, functional dependencies essentially store the relationship between columns.
 According to paper [CS-2000-11.thesis.pdf](https://cs.uwaterloo.ca/research/tr/2000/11/CS-2000-11.thesis.pdf), this relationship can be constant, equivalence, strict and lax.
-Except constant is a unary relationship, all other relationships can be regarded as binary relationships.
-Therefore, we can try to use graph theory to store functional dependencies, maintain edge sets between point-set and point-set, and attach equivalence, strict and lax attributes on each edge.
-For unary constant property, we can still save it as an edge, since constant has no starting point-set, we can regard it as a headless edge.
+Except constant is a unary, all others can be regarded as binary relationships.
+Therefore, we can use graph theory to store functional dependencies, maintaining edge sets between point-set and point-set, and attaching equivalence, strict and lax attributes as a label on each edge.
+For unary constant property, we can still save it as an edge, and since constant has no starting point-set, let's regard it as a headless edge.

 * equivalence: {a} == {b}
 * strict FD:   {a} -> {b}
-* lax Fd:      {a} ~> {b}
+* lax FD:      {a} ~> {b}
 * constant:    { } -> {b}

-for computation convenience, we can optimize equivalence as {a,b} == {a,b}, so we don't need to search for the both direction when encountering an equivalence edge.
+For computation convenience, we can optimize equivalence as {a,b} == {a,b}, so we don't have to search for the both direction side when confirming whether a point is in the equivalence set.

 #### How to maintain function dependency

-For open source mysql, the construction and maintenance of FD is still relatively heavy.
+For open-sourced mysql, the construction and maintenance of FD is still relatively heavy.
 It uses sub-queries as logical units and uses nested methods to recursively advance FD.
-For each logical unit, the source of FD is relatively simple, and the basic consideration is for three elements where, group-by and datasource(join/table).
-According to the paper [CS-2000-11.thesis.pdf](https://cs.uwaterloo.ca/research/tr/2000/11/CS-2000-11.thesis.pdf), TiDB chooses to build FDs based on logical operators, without the boundary restrictions of logical sub-queries.
+For each logical unit, the source for where FD is derived is relatively simple, basically from three elements there: group-by, where-clause and datasource(join/table).
+However, according to the paper [CS-2000-11.thesis.pdf](https://cs.uwaterloo.ca/research/tr/2000/11/CS-2000-11.thesis.pdf), TiDB chooses to build FDs based on logical operators as an alternative, without the boundary restrictions of logical sub-queries.

-example:
+Example:

 ```sql
 create table t1(a int, c int)